bethbailey/survey-search/README.md

 Ruixue completed the wordcloud.

 #### Templates/Formatting and HTML
-All three team members participated in the view and template creation.
-All templates are written by the team with the help of html/css and Bootstrap documentation.
+All three team members participated in the and template creation.
+All templates were written by the team with the help of html/css and Bootstrap documentation.
 Ruixue applied and standardized styling of all pages with Bootstrap and designed the homepage (index.html).

 ## Documentation of Code Ownership
 Please see comments starting with "Code Ownership : " in files.
 The descriptions of code ownership are as the example provided by Professor Rogers, outlined below.